lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Just got the finance notice for year-end closing, which reminded me—our GitLab license expires on April 1st, 2026.​ Are you handling the renewal?

-Subject:​ Action Required: Confirmation of Clearing System Accounts (Due by Aug 26, 2026) Hi Finance team,
+Subject:​ Action Required: Confirmation of XXX System Accounts (Due by Aug 26, 2026) Hi Finance team,

-Below are the accounts used in the Clearing System last year.
+Below are the accounts used in the XXX System last year.
 Please let me know if any details need updating.

 If no changes are advised by Aug 26, 2026, I will automatically extend the expiry dates to prevent service interruption.